bowo-prasetyo/forkbuild/docs/Architecture.md

 Interactive Transform Gizmo (0.1.46) — what was deliberately NOT built

 - No scale handles.
 The domain has position/rotation/definition but no settled scale semantics.
-Translate + Rotate only — still true as of 0.1.48; alignment and distribution change positions only and leave rotation untouched.
+Translate + Rotate only — still true through 0.1.49.
 - No new commands.
-No MoveGizmoCommand, no RotateGizmoCommand, no GroupTransformCommand — and 0.1.48 added no AlignCommand / DistributeCommand either.
+No MoveGizmoCommand, no RotateGizmoCommand, no GroupTransformCommand — and 0.1.48/0.1.49 added no AlignCommand, DistributeCommand, or NumericTransformCommand either.
 - No snapping in 0.1.46 — that arrived in 0.1.47, inside the
   transaction, not in the gizmo.
 - No generic GestureManager — the lifecycle is already shared shape-wise;
-  the abstraction waits for a third gesture to prove it.
+  the abstraction waits for a third true gesture to prove it.

 Transform Precision & Snapping (0.1.47)